cockroachdb/docs/v2.1/encryption.md

 Any new file created by the store uses the currently-active data key.
 All data keys (both active and previous) are stored in a key registry file and encrypted with the active store key.

-CockroachDB does not currently force re-encryption of older files but instead relies on normal RocksDB churn to slowly rewrite all files with the desired encryption.
+CockroachDB does not currently force re-encryption of older files but instead relies on normal RocksDB churn to slowly rewrite all data with the desired encryption.

 TODO(mberhault): flesh out key rotation description.